Yilun0221/CCA_Final_Project/README.md

 # CCA_Final_Project

 This folder shows the group work of Sunny Li and Yilun Xu.
+We extracted 1.25% of English tweets in and before March to see people's attitudes towards COVID 19.

 Here are some descriptions to the files/folder in this folder:
 1. slim_tweets_0125: Data for the project